lilactown/helix/docs/create-components.md

 ;; => "Hello, Miguel R."
 ```

 This is an intentional design decision.
-IT is a tradeoff - on the one hand, it
+It is a tradeoff - on the one hand, it
 is more efficient to opt not to deeply convert JS data structures to CLJS data,
 and it means that you do not need to learn some Helix-specific rules when
 interoping with external React libraries that use higher-order components or